DI770/Roleplay/README.md

 And hopefully to my future projects.
 He is also the one who taught me to stop coding in Chrome and start coding in Firefox instead.
 I will leave a link to the first video for beginners, down in the Youtube section.

+He even recommended to make 'Chapters' in ones CSS.
+For easy finding of different things in the CSS code.
+Just press Ctrl + F and search for the targeted name.

 ### Images